LdDl/Vehicle-Counter/README.md

 # vcounter
-This project is targeted for counting vehicles via different approaches: HaarCascade, BackgroundSubstraction MOG2 and BackgroundSubstractionKNN.
+This project is targeted for counting vehicles via different approaches: HaarCascade, BackgroundSubstraction MOG2 and BackgroundSubstraction KNN.

 Grabbing and processing frames are separated into two threads (for improving perfomance, I hope...)